virtual-labs/exp-fly-level-iitr/experiment/aim.md

-#### To find out elevations of various points on the ground using auto level.
+#### To design a regulated power supply and study the capacitor and output DC waveform in the CRO.